 The letter bomb was delivered by the postman to the Public Prosecution Service (PPS) office in the Waterside area of the city in October.

 Police said the bomb was similar to two other devices found in postal sorting offices in County Antrim.

-They were addressed to the chief constable and another senior officer.'Freaked out'
+They were addressed to the chief constable and another senior officer.

 The Royal Mail employee, who does not want to be named, said he carried the device with him into sheltered accommodation for the elderly before going to the PPS building.